Feeding or Teaching?

 All men are created with a body soul and spirit, 1st Thessalonians 5:23.
 We are able to see the body with our eyes.
 Our soul is hidden within our body and is filled with worldly knowledge, wisdom, and the traditions of men.
 Our soul needs to be emptied and filled with Godly knowledge and understanding which will only occur with the quickening Spirit of Christ.
 This emptying and filling takes time and can’t be forced.

-We are vessels to be emptied and to be fiilled with God’s nature, 2nd Corinthians 4:7.
+We are vessels to be emptied of our natural life and to be fiilled with God’s nature, 2nd Corinthians 4:7.
 This is what happened to Job, God emptied Jobs natural life and filled him inwardly with His Divine life.
 And He used Satan to accomplish Job’s experience.
 Satan is not heard of again after the Lord ministered to Job.

-2nd Corinthians 4:7 say that we are earthen vessels, because we are created from the earth and we have this treasure, Christ’s Spirit, within our spirit.
+2nd Corinthians 4:7 say that we are earthen vessels, because we are created from the earth and we have this treasure, Christ’s Spirit mingled within our spirit, John 15:5.
+This word abiding is the mingling of God, Who is Spirit, mingling with the spirit within us.

 Matthew 4:4, But He answered and said, “It is written, “Man shall not live by bread alone but by every word that proceedeth out of the mouth of God.”